andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Home-automation-isn-t-scary.md

 My automation journey started with [Tado](https://tado.com) home heating control to optimise gas usage.
 From there, almost all of my home automation journey has been about carbon reduction.
 And I love it: real problem-solving and a tangible environmental benefit.

-To show how home automation becomes a journey, increasing in creativity as you add more aspects, I'll leave you with a diagram representing my own journey.
+To show how home automation becomes a journey, increasing in creativity as you add more aspects, I'll leave you with a tube map representing my own journey.
 I started small on the left side, with the Tado heating.
 Then each time I added new capabilities, they've multiplied-up to become more creative and sophisticated along the way.
 I'll dive into these in more detail in later posts.

 ```mermaid
     gitGraph